aCinal/menabrea/README.md

 Applications run on top of the platform are provided as shared libraries and loaded by the platform at startup.
 An application must export the following symbols (with C linkage):

 - `ApplicationGlobalInit` will be called by the platform during startup before forking the event dispatchers.
 It gives the application an opportunity to do global initialization, e.g. set up shared memory in a way that allows passing pointers directly between processes by ensuring identical address space layouts in all processes.
+All platform APIs can already be used at this point (except where explicitly noted).
 - `ApplicationLocalInit` will be called once in each dispatcher process during the platform startup.
 - `ApplicationLocalExit` will be called once in each dispatcher process during the platform shutdown.
 - `ApplicationGlobalExit` will be called by the platform during shutdown after local exits complete in all dispatchers ("EM cores").
 All platform APIs can still be used at this point (except where explicitly noted).

+Applications should define these symbols using the following macros found in `menabrea/common.h`:
+- `APPLICATION_GLOBAL_INIT()`
+- `APPLICATION_LOCAL_INIT(core)`
+- `APPLICATION_LOCAL_EXIT(core)`
+- `APPLICATION_GLOBAL_EXIT()`

 Applications to be loaded are selected via the `platform_config.json` files.
 The startup script (`menabrea.py`) parses the JSON file and sets the environment variable `MENABREA_APP_LIST` appropriately.